-- The Hedging Component is the liability matching portion of the assets and hedges part of the interest rate and inflation sensitivity by investing in interest rate and inflation hedging instruments. - (2) The Growth Component is the return seeking portion of the assets.
+- (1) The Hedging Component is the liability matching portion of the assets and hedges part of the interest rate and inflation sensitivity by investing in interest rate and inflation hedging instruments.
+The Trustee have given authority to the Manager to invest in synthetic credit within the hedging component to help provide protection against movements in credit which is used in insurer pricing. - (2) The Growth Component is the return seeking portion of the assets.
 Investments include a range of equities, return-seeking bonds, listed property, listed infrastructure and absolute return mandates along with smaller allocations to asset classes that help generate or diversify returns.
 The Manager is permitted to invest in Aon's Managed Growth Fund alongside Aon's Low Risk Bond Fund to create the Growth Component.